 The lot of us enjoyed my version of the goyerti kyukyu for breakfast; two slices were packed in a box for the brother-in-law’s midmorning snack in office.
 Hope he enjoys them as much as we did!
 Fingers crossed.

 For the first attempt at the kyukyu, I was pretty much able to follow the instructions provided by our host.
 But things might be a tad bit difficult back home.
 The availability of fresh herbs might be a matter of concern.
 Thankfully, you can change the kinds of herbs used as per availability and taste.
 But stick to herbs; don’t go about adding greens like spinach and kale!
 That’s an omelette for another day.
-Today, let’s make the herb omelette inspired from the Azeri goyerti kyukyu.
+Today, let’s make the herb omelette inspired by the Azeri goyerti kyukyu.

 - 9 Eggs